money42002/doc.mathwallet.org/docs/en/eth.md

 This applies to all EVM based blockchains, including Ethereum, BSC, Arbitrum, Polygon, Fantom, Moonbeam, MathChain L2, etc

-The only difference for these chains is the ChainID & RPC which can be query here:
+The differences for these chains are the ChainID & RPC which can be found here:

 [https://chainlist.org/](https://chainlist.org/)